toddbranch/ECE382/notes/L17/index.md

 *Some perspective*: everything that happens on a computer is machine code.
 What do we use to generate machine code?
 The assembler.
 So every program you write ultimately becomes assembly code, then machine code.

-*Remember our workflow*: assembly code --> assembler --> relocatable machine code --> linker --> executable
+*Remember our workflow*: **assembly code --> assembler --> relocatable machine code --> linker --> executable**

 The compiler adds a layer on top of that.
 It converts code written in a higher language into assembly, which can then be fed into the rest of our process:

 **HLL --> compiler --> assembly code --> assembler --> relocatable machine code --> linker --> executable**

-or, since we'll be compiling and assembling code for a different architecture:
+or, since we'll be compiling and assembling code for a different architecture than the one our computer is running, we'll be using a cross-compiler / cross-assembler:

 **HLL --> cross-compiler --> assembly code --> cross-assembler --> relocatable machine code --> linker --> executable**